 Do you wonder how it is that the left always seems to be rolling in money, with countless millions to spend anytime there is a political battle to be fought?
 Just how can it afford this level of exposure?
 Here's one way:

 "2000: Bringing Community Service Home" is a glossy new report issued by the National Association of Broadcasters (NAB).
 It boasts that the NAB has "generated $8.1 billion worth of community service" through its Public Service Announcements (PSAs), which have appeared on nearly 5,700 radio and television stations in all 50 states.
-That, dear reader, is a fortune
+That, dear reader, is a fortune by anyone's standards.

 The PSAs, according to the NAB, are created "through unique collaborations with